sashimii/full-stack-challenge/README.md

 # PayTM Challenge (incomplete)

+* Used my personal boilerplate for this: https://github.com/sashimii/react-starteroni
 * Implemented API calls for employee related CRUD operations using:
   * express 4.x
   * body-parser
   * sequelize for the ORM
   * Postgres SQL for the db
 * Webpack config is mine, with the following:
   * ES2015/ES2016/ES2017